boxiangliu/ANTseq/README.md

 Installation
 -------------
-To use ANTseq, you need to download the [repository](https://github.com/boxiangliu/ANTseq/).
+To use ANTseq, first download this repository.
 ANTseq makes use of Python 2.7, numpy and scipy.
 You can either install the [Anaconda](https://store.continuum.io/cshop/anaconda/) distribution of Python (which includes numpy and scipy) or install these two modules manually.
 In addition, ANTseq uses [yamPCR](http://arep.med.harvard.edu/kzhang/polHap/PrimerDesign.html) to design multiplex primer pools.
 The easiest way to install yamPCR dependencies is to use [cpanminus](http://search.cpan.org/~miyagawa/App-cpanminus-1.7039/lib/App/cpanminus.pm).
 In addition, you should install [VCFtools](http://vcftools.sourceforge.net/), [PLINK2](https://www.cog-genomics.org/plink2) and [ADMIXTURE](https://www.genetics.ucla.edu/software/admixture/) and add them to your PATH.

 Instructions
 --------